Cromite/JSMin/README.md

 # JSMin
-This repository contains the Windows application **jsmin.exe** and the **jsmin** library.
+This repository contains the Windows application **jsmin.exe** and the **lib-jsmin**.
 If you just want to use the jsmin command, simply download jsmin.exe.

 # jsmin
 This command erases extra whitespace and comments in the javascript code, making it one line and reducing the file size.